Mapping Australia's coastline

 Due to the spread of settlement in the 1800s, naval and merchant shipping increased and maritime safety became a priority.
 Opportunities for the exploration of new lands had been reduced to recording the small-scale coastal detail and shipping routes.
 The nature of the Unknown Great South Land had gradually been unveiled.
 It's insularity and definition as a unified land mass became the basis for the concept of an Australian nation.

 European sea exploration

-- South Land to New Holland: Dutch Charting of Australia 1606 to 1756 - National Library of Australia
+- National Library of Australia, South Land to New Holland: Dutch Charting of Australia 1606 to 1756 - (archived site)

 - Dirk Hartog landing site 1616 - Cape Inscription, WA

 - Narrative of the Voyage of H.M.S.
 Rattlesnake

 - National Library of Australia, South Seas - Voyaging and Cross-Cultural Encounters in the Pacific (1760–1800)